swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 ## Proposed solution

-The standard library proposes to add two new array types `RigidArray` and `UniqueArray`.
+The Standard Library proposes to add two new array types `RigidArray` and `UniqueArray`.

 `RigidArray` is a noncopyable, heap allocated, fixed capacity array type, while